Lapidis2/UMURAVA_challenge_bn/README.md

 3. Copy the environment configuration:
     `cp .env.example .env`
      you can update the values of .env file with yours.
-3. To run migrations into Postgres use the following command:
-   `npx sequelize-cli db:migrate`
-    `sequelize-cli`: This refers to the Sequelize Command Line Interface (CLI), which provides commands for interacting with Sequelize, including creating migrations, models, seeders, and running migrations.
-4. To run seeders into Postgres use the following command:
+4. To run mongodb use the following command:
-   `npx sequelize-cli db:seed:all`
+   `npm run dev`
 5. Run the project using this command `npm start`
 6. running test by `npm test`